dearshrewdwit/a_little_go_app/Section1-HttpGet/Section1-Get.md

 # 1: Web Clients

-In this section you're going to learn everything you need to know to write a web servers and clients in Go.
+In this section you're going to learn the basics to write a web servers and clients in Go.

 The `net/http` package provides a series of functions and types to help you sending HTTP requests.
 The most important types are: